SYalouz/QuantNBody/docs/source/Tuto_FIRST_STEP.rst

      [0.
 0. 0.
 0. 0.
 0.]
      [0.
 0. 0.
 0. 0.
 0.]]

-We see here that this operator simply counts the number of electrons in the first spin-orbital explaining why we only have ones on the three first elements of the diagonal (see the shape of the three many-body states given earlier to understand).
+Here, we see here that the effect of this operator is simply to count the number of electrons in the first spin-orbital.
+This explains why we only have ones on the three first elements of the diagonal !

 Building our first many-body Hamiltonian : a fermi-Hubbard molecule
 -------------------------------------------------------------------